sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ## Overview

-The Glue42 COM library allows you to Glue42 enable your Delphi applications, integrate them with other Glue42 enabled applications in [Glue42 Enterprise](https://glue42.com/enterprise/) and use Glue42 functionality in them.
+The Glue42 COM library allows you to Glue42 enable your Delphi applications, integrate them with other Glue42 enabled applications in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and use Glue42 functionality in them.
 To access Glue42 functionalities in your Delphi application, you have to reference and initialize the Glue42 COM library.
-All files necessary for Glue42 enabling your Delphi application are a part of the SDK bundle of [Glue42 Enterprise](https://glue42.com/enterprise/) located in the `%LocalAppData%\Tick42\GlueSDK\GlueCOM` folder.
 Currently, the Glue42 COM library supports Delphi 7 and Delphi 10.

 ## Using the Glue42 COM Library

 ### Referencing

+The [Glue42 COM](https://www.nuget.org/packages/GlueCOM/) library is available as a package in `NuGet` which you can include in your projects.
+The Glue42 COM library is also distributed with [**Glue42 Enterprise**](https://glue42.com/enterprise/) and is usually located in the `%LocalAppData%\Tick42\GlueSDK\GlueCOMv2` folder.

-To use any [Glue42 Enterprise](https://glue42.com/enterprise/) functionality, you need to add the following units to your Delphi project:
+To use any [**Glue42 Enterprise**](https://glue42.com/enterprise/) functionality, you need to add the following units to your Delphi project:

 - `GlueCOM_TLB.pas` - declarations for the Glue42 COM type library;
 - `mscorlib_TLB.pas` - declarations for the Microsoft Common Object Runtime library (the Glue42 COM type library depends on it);